 At last.
 Cue the Etta James music because the Centers for Medicare and Medicaid Services (CMS) released the final version of the Sunshine Act.
+Is pharma ready for the Sunshine Act?
 As of February 8, the Sunshine Act will be included in the Federal Register and will go into effect shortly thereafter.
 Finally, pharma and the rest of the healthcare industry can breathe a little easier as they shift away from eagerly — or perhaps reluctantly— awaiting further legislative updates to focusing on adhering to these now-finalized guidelines.
 Continue reading

 The Office of the Inspector General at Health and Human Services (OIG) has been highly focused recently on tracking and publicizing pharmaceutical companies’ payments to thought leader physicians and clinical investigators.
 A number of companies have found themselves under investigation, and some have had to enter into Corporate Integrity Agreements to ensure their practices are up to the scrutiny.